ammad27k/mvpmatch/README.md

 There is postman collection are also commited, download and sigup and login with user

-**As the time is up now, there are few thing are left, like some unit test and integration test cases are left and need some testing**
+**There are few thing are left, like some unit test and integration test cases are left and need some testing**